-Prospective applicants must submit a Letter of Intent (LOI) through LCHIP’s online grant management portal between May 1 and May 17 2023.
-To aide prospective applicants in preparing the needed information, a list of the questions is provided here (link coming soon).
+Prospective applicants must submit a Letter of Intent (LOI) through LCHIP’s online grant management portal between May 1 and May 18, 2023.
+To aide prospective applicants in preparing the needed information, a list of the questions is provided for each gramt program under tab "Documents and Forms."

 LCHIP staff will review the information provided for compliance with LCHIP’s eligibility criteria and respond within five business days of submission.